Fast Task Planning with Neuro-Symbolic Relaxation: Experiments

 \subsection{Real-World Evaluation}

-To further validate \shortname's practical applicability, as shown in \fref{fig:real_world}, we deployed the trained model on a Unitree Go2 quadruped robot equipped with a Livox Mid-360 LiDAR, a 6-DoF D1 manipulator, and an Intel RealSense D435 camera mounted near the gripper.
+To further validate \shortname's practical applicability, as shown in \fref{fig:real_world}, we deployed the trained model on a Unitree Go2 quadruped robot equipped with a Livox Mid-360 LiDAR, a 6-DoF D1 manipulator, and an Intel RealSense D455 camera mounted near the gripper.
+We evaluated six real-world tasks, each executed three times.
 These real-world trials encompassed subtasks such as picking up and placing bottles, pushing boxes, and navigating through cluttered spaces.
-For example, in \fref{fig:real_world} (b), where all the chairs are seen as unmovable obstacles, the robot must reach a goal position obstructed by a bottle and multiple boxes.
-Due to task constraints (two boxes cannot be pushed simultaneously and a box cannot be pushed while a bottle is on top), the robot follows a sequential strategy: \ding{172} it navigates to the center box, identifies the bottle as a lightweight, graspable object, lifts it using its arm-mounted gripper, and relocates it to free the box; \ding{173} pushes the center box toward the goal to create clearance; \ding{174} moves the two left-side boxes to make space for the box currently occupying the goal; \ding{175} pushes the right-side box to access a position suitable for pushing the center box; and \ding{176} finally pushes the center box away and reaches the goal position to complete the task.
+For example, in \fref{fig:real_world} (b) (Task 4), where all the chairs are seen as unmovable obstacles, the robot must reach a goal position obstructed by a bottle and multiple boxes.
+Due to task constraints (two boxes cannot be pushed simultaneously and a box cannot be pushed while a bottle is on top), the robot follows a sequential strategy: \ding{172} it navigates to the center box, lifts the bottle, and relocates it to free the box; \ding{173} pushes the center box toward the goal to create clearance; \ding{174} moves the two left-side boxes to make space for the box currently occupying the goal; \ding{175} pushes the right-side box to access a position suitable for pushing the center box; and \ding{176} finally pushes the center box away and reaches the goal position to complete the task. \tref{tab:real_world_results} reports the success rates.
+Our system achieved an average success rate of 67\%, despite significant real-world challenges including inaccurate object localization and imperfect physical interactions.

+The most common failure mode (Tasks 2–4) arises from the Go2 robot pushing boxes using its head, which provides only a single-point contact.
+When the push is not perfectly centered, the box may unexpectedly rotate, blocking the intended path.
+Additional failures include occasional bottle grasping errors (Task 5) and the robot becoming stuck during tight corner turns (Task 6).
 This experiment showcases a comprehensive integration of complex reasoning and low-level action execution, demonstrating the effectiveness of \shortname when planning in physical domains.
 Despite the inherent complexities of real-world deployment, including sensor noise, minor calibration errors, and non-grid layouts, \shortname consistently enabled the robot to achieve its high-level goals.
 Importantly, this was accomplished without any real-world retraining, using the same policy trained entirely in low-fidelity simulation.
-Videos of these real-world demonstrations are available at \href{https://sairlab.org/flax/}{https://sairlab.org/flax/}.
+Source code and videos of these real-world demonstrations are available at \url{https://sairlab.org/flax/}.